GavinXZhang/se-bch-als-resource-app/README.md

 - When the page load is slow, it does not show a loading icon

+- The Bookmark site file is still under constructed.
+It has the most basic function for this feature, mainly because this feature is not developed yet by the client.
+Some of the bookmarking do not work because there exits bookmarks with duplicate indentifier ID's, that is something to looking into in the future.

 More details can be found in issues section.

 ### Summary of we did